milonis/www-chapter-dorset/index.md

 postal-code:

 ---
 Welcome to the Dorset Chapter.
 Our chapter leaders are [Mark Davison](mailto:mark.davison@owasp.org), [Alexios Mylonas](mailto:alexios.mylonas@owasp.org), [Mike Warner](mailto:michael.warner@owasp.org) and [Nigel Kay](mailto:nigel.kay@owasp.org).

 We are a welcoming and inclusive chapter no matter your background, our community is made up of cyber security professionals, students, enthusiasts and newcomers, all are welcome.
-We aim to educate, inform and entertain with every event.
+We aim to educate, inform and entertain with every event!

 ## Participation
 We are now exploring options to bring back in person events and maintain our online content.